caiks/WBOT02/README.md

 Higher level.
 Highlighted underlying.
 Making the underlying visible shows that there is a large disparity between the substrate cardinality (1600) and the underlying cardinality (4-10).
 The clusters tend to be around the edges of the frame, rather than in the centre, which suggests the substrate is far too large.
 We saw something similar in NIST when we saw that the underlying were concentrated along the boundaries of the digits.
 The underlying is clustered and has short spans only because of the alignments not because there is any given knowledge of region or distance between variables.
 For this reason edge detection, while a useful hint, will probably not be enough to identify features which are intermediate between the two scales.
 We will have to experiment with various 2 level models to bring in the regional alignments.
 Single level models require very long paths to have sufficient coverage of the substrate, even with hotspots and hotscales and other workarounds.
 We might still need hotspots, although this is more difficult with 2 level, at least for microsaccades on the scale of the underlying level 1 tiles.
 Probably we will move to the slice topology to do level 2 scale movements relying on multi-scale to handle larger jumps.

 Higher level.
 Use a combination of a higher level model with peripheral underlying regions and a single level central region substrate.
 If the central region is equal to the underlying, use the central underlying model as the driver.
 Otherwise have a separate model for the single level central region as well that is used for driving the scan.
 Or could simply have a 2 level model and use the central underlying for driving.
 Or could have a 3-level with 2-level as underlying and the central region as substrate.
 Then would have the global and local cross alignments, although with some weak overlap.
 Run several structures in parallel each with its own topology and choose the action for the slice-transition with the most likelihood over all of them.

+Multi-modal higher level.
+We can join shared or separate brightness models of different valencies, levels, tiles and scales with colour models and spatial delta models and even dynamic delta models into a higher level model.
+In that way we don't care about the overlapping variables say between different scales if they were all joined in a single substrate.
+We synthesise all the different modalities into a single stream of consciousness with a single actor.
+Of course the underlying models can still grow and have their own topologies which may be taken account of by the top level actor.
+The high level actor may still be subject to micro-saccades of a scaled brightness hotspot snap.

+Higher temporal level should probably have several fixed scale actives for background objects and tableau, as well as a scale invariant model for foreground objects.
+Multiply by each type of substrate, although some substrates are perhaps better just for foreground.
+Having multiple fixed scale will have better resolution at their scales and helps with directing the focus since the action has the correct scale.

+Can share the same underlying across multiple scales in the same way we share the underlying convolutional level in a multi-level spatial.
+This accounts for perspectival translations.

+In our multi-modal structure we may not want multiple underlying scales, but simply to snap underlying to the local scale hotspot.
+Or could have each of the underlying snap to their own separate hotspots ie near the common centre but not all with the same common centre.

 If we do 2 level do we need gradient detection if the lower level has the glyphs?
 The eye definitely has edge detection but I don't think that vision ANNs always have it.
 In ANNs the glyphs appear at intermediate layers anyway.
 Perhaps edge detection in the eye is a hint for performance.
 Perhaps if we add it we could stay with large single level substrates.
 Would be interesting to experiment with both.
 Could have a gradient substrate level underlying the second level along with the underlying spatial convolution.